MartyC-137/martyc-137.github.io/_posts/2023-02-25-data-eng-devcontainer.md

 	// Use 'forwardPorts' to make a list of ports inside the container available locally.
 	// "forwardPorts": [3000],

-	// Use 'postCreateCommand' to run commands after the container is created.
 	"postCreateCommand": "pip3 install --user -r .devcontainer/requirements.txt --use-pep517",

 	"remoteUser": "vscode"